TIP:

 Audience Member

-Participant role that allows people to watch the recording session in the Studio.
+Participant role that allows people to watch the recording session in the studio.
 They are not recorded unless granted permission during a Live Call-In.

 Audio Input Device

-Microphone or virtual mic used during a Studio recording session.
+Microphone or virtual mic used during a studio recording session.

 Audio Interface